soyart/depgraph/README.md

 # depgraph

 depgraph is a simple, Go generic map-based dependency graph implementation.
+It supports multi-dependencies, deep dependencies, autoremove features, etc.

 Any `comparable` types can be used as nodes in depgraph.

-It uses 3 hash maps to implement dependency graphs, so it's not really space-efficient.

-To address the ever-growing memory use by Go map memory leaks, depgraph provides `*Graph.Clone() Graph` to create an equivalent graph with lower memory footprint.

 ## Features

+depgraph implementation is simple and straightforward, but it provides a good set of features.

+Features are usually implemented as methods of type `Graph[T]`.

+The type currently uses 3 hash maps to implement dependency graphs, so it's not really space-efficient for large graphs.

+To address the ever-growing memory use by Go map memory leaks, depgraph provides `Clone` and `Realloc` for consumers to create an equivalent graph with lower memory allocation footprint.

-- Arbitary order of adding dependencies
+- Adding valid dependencies in arbitary order

   Users can arbitarily adds new dependencies to graph, so long that new dependencies do not violate any rules (e.g. circular dependency).